Stages of Play

 Preschooler.
 A preschooler enjoys watching their peers and imitating others.
 There is only some interaction while actually playing.
 Older preschool children start to borrow and lend toys.
 This age group often starts make-believe play.

 School-aged child.
 A school-aged child enjoys competitive games and sports, and formal board games.
-He or she still engages in some fantasy play.
+They still engage in some fantasy play.
 Rules are important during play with the school-aged child.